GilRaitses/magatfairy/docs/field-mapping.md

-# Field Mapping: MATLAB Experiment to H5
+# Field Mapping: MATLAB to H5

-## Overview

-This document maps every MATLAB experiment field to its corresponding H5 path.
+Reference for mapping MATLAB experiment fields to H5 paths.
-Both pipelines must produce identical outputs when given the same input data.

-**Source**: Mason Klein's MATLAB scripts
-**Target**: Python H5-based pipeline
-**Validation Requirement**: All fields must match identically (tolerances specified below)

 ---